Dov Apfel.

 Profiles and Honors:

-• Selected by his peers to be included in the 2006 edition of The Best Lawyers in America
+• Selected by his peers as one of the Best Lawyers in America

 • Washingtonian Magazine (December 2004) (listed as one of the Top Lawyers in his field in the Washington DC area)